Yipara logoYipara

 Head Shaking & Ear Scratching in Cats

 When your cat keeps scratching their ears and shaking their head, it's a clear sign of ear discomfort.
 The most common cause in cats is ear mites, followed by ear infections and allergies.
-Cats may also get foreign objects in their ears or develop ear polyps.
+Cats may also get foreign objects in their ears or develop ear growths.
 Persistent scratching can lead to wounds around the ears and secondary infections.
 If your cat is obsessively pawing at their ears, don't wait — the earlier you identify the cause, the faster they get relief.

 Red & Inflamed Cat Ears